IntentSoftware/docs/articles/getting-started/welcome/welcome.md

 ### Visual Models

 Intent Architect allows developers to use visual models to describe their application's design.
-By compressing information into visual formats (e.g. Entity relationship diagram), the human mind can quickly interpret and digest it.
+By compressing information into visual formats (e.g. entity relationship diagrams), the human mind can quickly interpret and digest it.
 When instructed, Intent Architect synchronizes the visual models with the codebase according to the patterns (Modules) that the developer has installed.
 In this way, it ensures that the visual models are a true representation of the codebase, thereby providing teams with blueprints of their systems.

 ![Visual Modelling Example](images/visual-modelling-example-dark.png)
-_Example of an entity relationship diagram being used to design a domain and its persistence characteristics_
+_Example of an entity relationship diagram being used to design a domain and its persistence characteristics._

 ### Code Management